MontaineHOA/CCnR/12_land_use_restrictions.md

 ## Section 2.
 Property Use Restrictions.

-No Lot shall be used m a fashion which unreasonably interferes with the Owner's right to use and en1oy their respective Lots or Common Maintenance Areas.
+No Lot shall be used in a fashion which unreasonably interferes with the Owner's right to use and en1oy their respective Lots or Common Maintenance Areas.
 The Board, the Committee designated by 1t, or the Declarant shall determine whether any given use of the Properties and/or Lot unreasonably interferes